 Monetary Intermediation Cost Background

-controls the money stock of the American dollar ($) and supplies liquidity to a group of banks based on a fractional reserve deposit banking system.
+controls the money stock of the Japanese Yen (¥) and supplies liquidity to a group of banks based on a fractional reserve deposit banking system.
 This site has analyzed

-the Fed and determined that its monetary intermediation cost is 90% inefficient (1 - deposit reserve requirement) and on the order of 2½% of GDP per year that could be more efficiently handled by a full reserve credit banking system, development of depositor owned institutions to exclusively hold demand deposits and direct issuance of new money creation, known as Seigniorage, to the American people based on a GDP index monetary standard.
+of GDP per year that could be more efficiently handled by a full reserve credit banking system, development of depositor owned institutions to exclusively hold demand deposits and direct issuance of new money creation, known as Seigniorage, to the Japanese people based on a GDP index monetary standard.